Belgium Travel Tips: 19 Things That Will Make Your Trip Easier

 We visited Belgium in April and as you can see, the weather was perfect!
 (The Atomium and Mini-Europe in Brussels)

-But also definitely not the winter!
-Unless you like sightseeing on cold, foggy days.
-Temperatures aren’t crazy low, hovering around 3–7°C, but it’s the damp air that’ll get you.
+Don’t visit Belgium in the winter unless you like sightseeing on cold, foggy days.
+Temperatures are around 3–7°C, but it’s the damp air that’ll get you.
 It stays this cold until March.
-Then again, maybe you’ll find the frozen canals of Ghent charming.

 7. It rains a lot in Belgium